WordPress Traffic Automation Blueprint – Part 2 (Setup)

 • Optimize

-WordPress Web Traffic Automation System – Setup Phase
+WordPress Web Traffic Blueprint – Setup Phase

-If You Haven’t Got A Website Yet
+If You Haven’t Got A Web Presence

-This step is important as there are two types of WordPress platforms available …
+This step is important because there are 2 types of WordPress platforms available …

 Self-Hosted Or Hosted WordPress Site?

-If You Already Have An Existing Web Site
+If You Already Have An Existing Site

 Where to set up WordPress on your domain